QLab 4 is a Mac-only program. It requires Mac OS 10.10 or higher, and will work on any Mac that can run 10.10.

 QLab is not supported on "hackintoshes" at all.
 Please do yourself a big favor, and just keep away from those.
 QLab is likewise not supported in a virtual machine environment.

 The more work QLab needs to do, the happier it will be with a more powerful processor.
-Large numbers of audio or video cues playing back simultaneously, for example, benefit from an i7 or Xeon processor which have better handling of multithreading tasks than i5 or older processors.
-Most new Macs have i5 processors by default, but can be configured with i7 processors instead.
-Mac Pros use Xeon processors.
+Large numbers of audio or video cues playing back simultaneously, for example, benefit from an i7, i9, or Xeon processor which have better handling of multithreading tasks than i3 or i5 processors.
+Processors on Macs cannot be upgraded after they're purchased, but most Macs let you select from several processor options at the time of purchase.

 For audio-only users, GPU considerations are fairly negligible.
 For video folks, what you need depends entirely upon what you're trying to accomplish.
 Mac Minis, for example, can drive two HD displays simultaneously; one for your operator and one for your projector.
 Since those two displays share a single integrated GPU, you can improve overall performance by lowering the resolution on your operator's display; the computer will be doing less work for the operator's display, which means more power is available for video crunching.
 If you use a Mac Pro "cheese grater" tower (that is, pre-2014), dedicating one modest video card for your operator display and one higher-end card for each projector, or one card per two projectors, is a good strategy.
 For the newer "trash can" Mac Pro, all graphics connections are on the same GPU, which is much more powerful than its predecessors.
 Testing is, as always, important.